 One of the main aspects to prepare for Christmas guests is of course where they will sleep.
 If your guestroom is starting to look tired or like many spare rooms, is storing items that won’t fit anywhere else in the home, now is your chance to refresh and declutter the space ready for your loved ones.
 Once you have gotten rid of any items that shouldn’t be there, you can look at the space itself, is there anything that needs touching up or repairing?
 If not, you can go straight to the styling.
-Soft sheets are a must for guest bedrooms along with perfectly plump pillows and duvets to provide comfort for your visitors.
+Soft sheets are a must for guest bedrooms along with perfectly plump cushions and duvets to provide comfort for your visitors.

 Bedside tables and wardrobe space are ideal for making your guests feel at home during their stay and don’t forget ambient bedside table lighting for reading.
 If space allows you could also add a chair or desk for visitors to be able to relax in their own space whilst there.
-Along with soft sheets, fluffy towels are also essential for guests and these should be left out easily for them to spot as they arrive, so they can have a hot bath or shower if they have travelled far.
-Make sure the room also includes cosy finishing touches to really make the space stand out.
-Rugs, cushions and a thick throw at the edge of the bed will all create an inviting atmosphere.
+Along with soft sheets, fluffy towels are also essential for guests and these should be left out easily for them to spot as they arrive, so they can have a hot bath or shower if they have traveled far.
+Make sure the room also includes cozy finishing touches to really make the space stand out.
+Rugs, pillows and a thick throw at the edge of the bed will all create an inviting atmosphere.

 Plan your Menus & Prep your Meals